 As conscious consumerism grows, swapping one of your regular meat-based meals for a vegetarian or vegan meal can have serious health benefits.
 Take it a step further by following a vegan lifestyle, and the health benefits are even more significant.

 By skipping animal products, you can reduce your saturated fat and cholesterol intake, says Nicole Geurin, MPH, RD.
 "This, in turn, can help boost your HDL (good) cholesterol and lower your LDL (bad) cholesterol and triglycerides — all of which may reduce your risk of heart disease," she says.

 Get the Creamy Berry Smoothie recipe and nutrition info here.

 If you want to source smoothie recipes for weight loss, Newgent says there are some caveats, especially if you're going to use a smoothie as a breakfast option.

 "The smoothie needs to provide enough energy (calories) and satisfaction to carry you to lunch, and it absolutely needs to be rich in protein — ideally 15 grams of protein or more," she advises.
 "Adding protein is key since your body and muscles need it throughout the day; not just at lunch or dinner time."

 This healthy smoothie recipe provides a satisfying amount of protein along with a caffeine kick with a full cup of cold brew thrown into the mix.
-Almond milk and pea milk make up the protein portion, while the banana adds potassium, an essential electrolyte for those who work out and want to avoid muscle cramps.
+Pea milk makes up the protein portion and fortified almond milk provides calcium while the banana adds potassium, an essential electrolyte for those who work out and want to avoid muscle cramps.